Introduction

 dig_correlations()for conditional correlations.

-Finally, the package allows users to provide custom evaluation functions for conditions and to search for user-defined types of patterns:
+To provide custom evaluation functions for conditions and to search for user-defined types of patterns, the package offers two general functions:

 -